ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Introduction

 Large Language Models (LLMs) have demonstrated significant prowess in generating code from natural language descriptions.
 Models such as Codex~\citep{chen2021evaluating} and CodeGen~\citep{nijkamp2022codegen} can easily achieve over 30\% pass@1 accuracy on HumanEval, a docstring-to-code dataset.
 However, these models struggle when faced with algorithmic problems akin to those encountered in CodeContests~\citep{li2022competition}.
 Even with reasonable sample limits, achieving a 10\% accuracy rate remains a considerable challenge~\citep{chen2022codet}.
 More recently, the GPT-4 model, despite being provided with problem descriptions and solution hints, managed a pass@1 accuracy of only 10.6\%~\citep{bubeck2023sparks} on LeetCode Hard problems.

 The verifiability of LLM-based code generation presents another significant challenge.
 Without verifiability, code generation systems can hardly earn trust for production use.
-Users of GitHub Copilot~\citep{copilotniubi}, an AI assistant for programmers, reportedly spend over 20\% of their time verifying the suggested code snippets.
-Existing verification approaches, such as CodeT~\cite{chen2022codet} and speculyzer~\cite{uspeakiverify}, hinge on the model's ability to generate test cases directly in the output text.
-Unfortunately, this does not guarantee the correctness of these test cases, especially for algorithmic problems with complex input-output mappings.
+Users of GitHub Copilot~\citep{copilotniubi}, an AI assistant for programmers, reportedly spend over 20\% of their time verifying the suggested code snippets. \upd{Existing approaches toward verification and reranking LLM-generated programs either rely on neural models to predict confidence scores \cite{ni2023lever,zhang2023coder} or require LLM-generated test cases to execute the programs \cite{chen2022codet,uspeakiverify}.
+However, neural verifiers do not provide interpretable feedbacks and LLM-generated test cases are often incorrect. }

-Traditional code synthesis approaches rely on \textit{oracles} for the verification of the synthesized code.
-These oracles are typically derived from formal specifications~\citep{Template-basedProgramVerificationandProgramSynthesis,FromProgramVerificationtoProgramSynthesis,polozov2015flashmeta,manna1980deductive}.
+Traditional code synthesis techniques rely on \textit{oracles} for the verification of the synthesized code.
+These oracles are typically derived from formal specifications~\citep{manna1980deductive,polozov2015flashmeta,FromProgramVerificationtoProgramSynthesis,Template-basedProgramVerificationandProgramSynthesis}.
 They can also be employed in program synthesis under the widely-used framework of oracle-guided inductive synthesis (OGIS) \citep{ogis}.
 Despite their widespread application in code verification and synthesis, the use of oracles often demands heavy human involvement, and the automatic generation of oracles is challenging.
 Existing strategies focus on generating oracles that can only detect crashes (safety oracle) or bugs introduced by future changes (regression oracle), rather than semantic bugs crucial for algorithmic programs~\citep{toga, liu2020automatic, padgham2013model}.